-Martin Nielsen of AS Solution discusses the nature of mail-borne threats that executives and other prominent individuals face.
+The AS Solution team discusses the nature of mail-borne threats that executives and other prominent individuals face.

 Alex Sappok and Will Plummer of RaySecur discuss a new type of technology: mmWave technology used in mail-borne threats detection.

-Martin has over 18 years of experience in executive protection, physical security, and security operations management, with clients in over 65 countries.
+The AS Solution team has decades of experience in executive protection, physical security, and security operations management, with clients in over 65 countries.

 Alex Sappok, Ph.D.